Hads1986/CLO835-A1-Terraform/README.md

-# clo835
+# clo835-a1-terraform
-Repository for clo835 assignment 1
+Repository for the terraform code